 Purchased from Wanamaker's Department Store; subscription of Eldridge R. Johnson

 Chinese Jade (Rotunda Case Exhibit) ( Feb 1986 - Sep 1987)

 [Article] Lyons, Elizabeth.
 1978.
 Chinese Jades: The Role of Jade in Ancient China: An Introduction to a Special Exhibition at The University Museum.
-Expedition.
+Expedition: The Magazine of the University of Pennsylvania Museum of Archaeology and Anthropology.
 20 (3): 4-20.

 : Page/Fig./Plate: 17, Fig. 21

 [Article] Fernald, H. E. 1928.
 The George Byron Gordon Memorial Collection of Chinese Objects in Jade, Crystal, Lapis Lazuli and Coral.
 The Museum Journal.
 Volume XIX (No. 1): 35-71. : Page/Fig./Plate: Pg.
 53

 You may also be interested in these objects: